vstinner/pymicrobench/README.rst

 Benchmarks were written in 2016, and so mostly for CPython 3.6.

-The `Python perf module <http://perf.readthedocs.io/>`_ is needed by benchmarks.
+The `Python pyperf module <http://pyperf.readthedocs.io/>`_ is needed by benchmarks.
 Install perf using::

-    python3 -m pip install -U perf
+    python3 -m pip install -U pyperf

-Read perf documentation to see how to run stable benchmarks (ex: tune your system for benchmarking).
+Read pyperf documentation to see how to run stable benchmarks (ex: tune your system for benchmarking).